reborndb/reborn/README.md

 ## License

-Codis is licensed under MIT， see MIT-LICENSE.txt
+Reborn is licensed under MIT， see MIT-LICENSE.txt

 -------------
-*You are welcome to use Codis in your product, and feel free to let us know~ :)*
+*You are welcome to use Reborn in your product, and feel free to let us know~ :)*